birkschmithuesen/SpeculativeAI_Interspace/README.md

 Find a documentation about this work on: https://vimeo.com/280350114

-The training data can be downloaded here: www.birkschmithuesen.com/SAI/traingsdata.txt
+The training data can be downloaded here and opened with liveTraining.py: www.birkschmithuesen.com/SAI/traingsdata.txt

-A trained model is here:
+A trained model is here and opened with loadModel.py: www.birkschmithuesen.com/SAI/model.h5
-www.birkschmithuesen.com/SAI/model.h5

 The program predicts the output for the lightobject in real time from received FFT data.